roazima/apple-health-spark/README.md

 # Apple Health Data Analysis with PySpark
-This project processes and analyzes my personal Apple Health data (from iOS export) using PySpark.
-I extracted step count, active energy, and sleep metrics, and visualized the trends over the past 30 days to see why I my energy went low
+This project processes and analyzes personal Apple Health data (from iOS export) using PySpark.
+I extracted step count, active energy, and sleep metrics, and visualized the trends over the past 30 days to see why I my energy went low.
+To run this project, export your own data via the Health app on iOS and place the file in the `/data/` folder.

 ## 🔧 Tools Used